brevzin/cpp_proposals/2996_reflection/reflection.md

 > |       `^` `::`
 > |       `^` _namespace-name_
 > |       `^` _type-id_
-> |       `^` _cast-expression_
+> |       `^` _id-expression_

-Note that _cast-expression_ includes _id-expression_, which in turn can designate templates, member names, etc.

-The current proposal requires that the _cast-expression_ be:

-  - a _primary-expression_ referring to a function or member function, or
+The expression `^::` evaluates to a reflection of the global namespace.
+When the operand is a _namespace-name_ or _type-id_, the resulting value is a reflection of the designated namespace or type.

+When the operand is an _id-expression_, the resulting value is a reflection of the designated entity found by lookup.
+This might be any of:

-  - a _primary-expression_ referring to a variable, static data member, or structured binding, or
+- a variable, static data member, or structured binding
+- a function or member function
-  - a _primary-expression_ referring to a nonstatic data member, or
+- a nonstatic data member
-  - a _primary-expression_ referring to a template, or
+- a template or member template
-  - a constant-expression.
+- an enumerator

+For all other operands, the expression is ill-formed.
 In a SFINAE context, a failure to substitute the operand of a reflection operator construct causes that construct to not evaluate to constant.

+Earlier revisions of this paper allowed for taking the reflection of any _cast-expression_ that could be evaluated as a constant expression, as we believed that a constant expression could be internally "represented" by just capturing the value to which it evaluated.
+However, the possibility of side effects from constant evaluation (introduced by this very paper) renders this approach infeasible: even a constant expression would have to be evaluated every time it's spliced.
+It was ultimately decided to defer all support for expression reflection to a future paper.

+This paper does, however, continue to support what we refer to as "reflections of _evaluations_": that is, reflections of the results of expressions.
+The `std::meta::reflect` metafunction can be used to obtain a reflection of the evaluation of an lvalue or rvalue expression, whereas the `std::meta::value_of` metafunction can be used to obtain a reflection of the evaluation of an entity's value (if the entity is usable in constant expressions).
+While it's possible to support this operation directly through the reflection operator (e.g., `^fn()`), we weren't convinced that this syntax provided enough value to justify its introduction at this time.

 ### Syntax discussion